|Quick Facts: General Maintenance and Repair Workers|

 General maintenance and repair workers often carry out many different tasks in a single day.
 They could work at any number of indoor or outdoor locations.
 They may work inside a single building, such as a hotel or hospital, or be responsible for the maintenance of many buildings, such as those in an apartment complex or on a college campus.

-Jobs in this occupation typically do not require any formal education beyond high school.
-General maintenance and repair workers often learn their skills on the job.
-They start by doing simple tasks and watching and learning from skilled maintenance workers.
+Jobs in this occupation typically require a high school diploma or equivalent.
+General maintenance and repair workers often learn their skills on the job for several years.
+They start out performing simple tasks while watching and learning from skilled maintenance workers.

 The median annual wage for general maintenance and repair workers was $40,850 in May 2020.

-Employment of general maintenance and repair workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Demand will increase as home sales continue to recover and rental and commercial properties continue to need maintenance and repair.
+Employment of general maintenance and repair workers is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
+Employment may rise as increasing home prices and sales drive demand for remodeling and maintenance work.

 Explore resources for employment and wages by state and area for general maintenance and repair workers.